UCLA players depart China after Trump asked for Xi's help

 Trump had raised the issue with Xi during a dinner held during the U.S. leader’s Nov.
 8 to 10 state visit to Beijing.
 Trump was in the Philippines capital for a summit of Asian leaders.

-Asked about the trio and Trump’s discussing the issue with Xi, China Foreign Ministry spokesman Geng Shuang told a daily news briefing in Beijing: “Until now, I have not received any update, so I am unable to provide any further information.”
+Asked about the trio and Trump’s discussing the issue with Xi, China Foreign Ministry spokesman Geng Shuang told a daily news briefing in Beijing he was unable to provide any further information.

 The three basketball players from the University of California, Los Angeles (UCLA) were detained by police on Nov.
 7 in the eastern Chinese city of Hangzhou over allegations of shoplifting.
 They were not on the team’s return flight to the United States on Saturday.